UtgardC/UtgardC/README.md

 - 👋 Hi, I’m utgardc
-- 👀 I’m interested in utgardc
+- 👀 I’m interested in game development
-- 🌱 I’m currently learning utgardc
+- 🌱 I’m currently learning Unity
-- 💞️ I’m looking to collaborate on utgardc
+- 💞️ I’m looking to collaborate on card games
 - 📫 How to reach me utgardc

 <!---